VDA5050/VDA5050/VDA5050_EN.md

 #### Kinematic center-based zones

+In kinematic center based-zones, the vehicle's kinematic center decides the entry and exit of the zones.
+When within a zone, the vehicle shall follow the defined behavior.
-PRIORITY and PENALTY zones represent zones, that are used for the path planning of the robots, but have, but have no effect on the behaviour of the robots when passing through.
+'PRIORITY' and 'PENALTY' zones represent zones, that are used for the influencing the movement of the robots by incetivising or penalizing certain areas of the map.
+They have no effect on the behavior of the robots when passing through.
-A PRIORITY zone defines an area on the map that should be considered with a lower associated cost when planning a route compared to an otherwise equivalent area with no zone on the map.
-With a maximum `priorityFactor` of 1.0, vehicles shall prefer this zone over all others with a lower factor, if possible.
-Setting a `priorityFactor` to 0.0 shall be the same as not having a PRIORITY zone.
-Setting a factor between 0.0 and 1.0 allows to define an intermediate level of priority between these behaviors.
-A PENALTY zone defines an area on the map that should be considered with a higher associated cost when planning a route compared to an otherwise equivalent area with no zone on the map.
-With a maximum `penaltyFactor` of 1.0, vehicles shall avoid this zone when possible and only use it if no other cheaper way exists. n this case, the zone is not yet fully restricted as a BLOCKED zone, but should be avoided.
-Setting a `penaltyFactor` to 0.0 shall be the same as not having a PENALTY zone.
-Setting a factor between 0.0 and 1.0 allows to define an intermediate level of penalty between these behaviors.
-The No Zone (i.e. the area that is without a PRIORITY/PENALTY zone) is treated in this case like a PRIORITY/PENALTY zone with a factor of 0.0.
-See chapter 10.5 for more detailed interactions.
+'DIRECTED' zones define a preferred direction of travel within the zone.
+'BIDIRECTED' zones define a travel direction and its opposite direction to be used.
+Other directions shall be avoided.
+Additional parameters indicate the limits within which the vehicle may deviate from its direction of travel.
+The direction of travel is the speed vector in the project specific coordinate system.

 ![Figure x2 Depiction of a vehicle entering a zone based on its navigation point (left) and a loaded vehicle exiting a zone based on its navigation point (right)](./assets/navigation_point_entry.png)
 >Figure x2 Depiction of a vehicle entering a zone based on its navigation point (left) and a loaded vehicle exiting a zone based on its navigation point (right)